David Belyavskiy: 2017

 Belyavskiy was not initially planning to compete in the 2017 Russian National Championships due to kidney stone problems, however he decided to compete anyway.
 He did not compete in the all around competition, showing routines on every event except rings in the qualification round.
-Balyavskiy was unable to defend his nation title on parallel bars as he did not qualify for the event final, however he did win his first national titles on pommel horse, with a score of 14.3, and high bar, with a score of 13.8.
-He also placed 5th in the floor final with a score of 13.5.
+Balyavskiy was unable to defend his nation title on parallel bars as he did not qualify for the event final; however he did win his first national titles on pommel horse and horizontal bar.
+He also placed fifth on the floor exercise.
 Belyavskiy was then named to the team for the 2017 European Championships.
-At these championships, Belavskiy performed well, winning gold on the pommel horse, getting bronze on the horizontal bar, and placing fourth on the parallel bars.
+At these championships, Belavskiy performed well, winning gold on the pommel horse, bronze on the horizontal bar, and placing fourth on the parallel bars.
+At the 2017 World Championships Belyavskiy qualified to the all-around, pommel horse, parallel bars, and horizontal bar finals.
+During the all-around final he was leading after the first five rotations; during he final apparatus he fell off of the horizontal bar and ended the competition in fourth place.
+During apparatus event finals he won silver on pommel horse behind Max Whitlock, bronze on parallel bars behind Zou Jingyuan and Verniaiev, and placed sixth on horizontal bar.

 2018

-Belyavskiy competed in the 2018 Russian National Championships, winning individual gold on pommel horse, silver on the all-around, still rings and high bar, and bronze on the team event.
-He also placed fourth on the individual floor exercise event.
-He also competed at the 2018 European Championships, securing the team bronze medal as part of the Russian squad while capturing individual the silver medal on parallel bars and placing fourth on pommel horse.
-Lastly, at the 2018 Artistic Gymnastics World Championships in Doha, Qatar, Belyavskiy took the team silver medal as part of the Russian squad, and finished in seventh place on the individual pommel horse event.
+Belyavskiy competed in the 2018 Russian National Championships, winning gold on pommel horse and silver in the all-around and on rings and horizontal bar.
+He also placed fourth on floor exercise.
+He next competed at the 2018 European Championships, helping Russia win the team bronze medal.
+Individually he won silver on parallel bars and placed fourth on pommel horse.
+At the 2018 World Championships Belyavskiy helped Russia win silver in the team event.
+Individually he finished seventh on pommel horse.